-"An NKVD agent who wound up on the shit list who maybe has a mother still in Russia?"
+"An NKVD agent who wound up on the Moscow Central Committee's shit list who maybe has a mother still in Russia?"
 Tim offered.
 "And mother in law, if you have the kind of marriage that makes life more happy than just 'tolerable'?"